 The Facilities Office responds quickly and appropriately when members of the college community raise health and safety concerns.
 Faculty and staff may submit health and safety concerns via the online Work Order Request form.
-Directions for locating the form, completion and submission, and response time are posted on the Facilities Department website.
-[III.B.1 Work Order Request] Once a problem is identified, facilities assesses and provides an immediate fix to the problem while any appropriate long-term plans are developed.
+Directions for locating the form, completion and submission, and response time are posted on the Facilities Department website (IIIB1 Work Order Request Website Info).
+Once a problem is identified, facilities staff assess and provide an immediate fix to the problem while any appropriate long-term plans are developed.

 The campus community is advised of all planned and unplanned construction activities via email alerts that include the project, a brief description of the work, an estimated timeline for work to be completed, areas impacted by work, and contact information for questions or concerns related to the project.
-Where relevant, each alert is accompanied by an aerial image of the campus with appropriate labeling (text, lines, highlights) the location affected by work.
-[III.B.1 Fairfield Campus Construction Notice: Campus Electrical System Repair] [III.B.1 Fairfield Campus Construction Notice: Construction of New Library and Learning Resource Center] The same system is used to alert the campus community of any disaster or safety drills.
-[III.B.1 Vacaville CenterBio Tech Building Construction Notice: Annual Fire Alarm Testing]
+Where relevant, each alert is accompanied by an aerial image of the campus with appropriate labeling (text, arrows, highlights) the location affected by work (IIIB1 FF Construction Notice - Electrical System Repair; IIIB1 FF Construction Notice of LLRC).
+The same system is used to alert the campus community of any disaster or safety drills (IIIB1 VV Construction Notice - Annual Fire Alarm Testing).

-The college continues to promote healthful air quality on campus.
-Solano Community College has been a smoke- and vape-free campus for more than 10 years.
-Facilities personnel use non-toxic sprays for pest control following the college's Integrated Pest-Management Plan per SB 394 and SB 1405, regulating pesticides and school sites which is required for the Early Learning Center and has been applied school-wide.
+Per Board Policy 4215, the College continues to promote healthy air quality on campus.
+Solano Community College has been a smoke- and vape-free campus for more than 10 years (IIIB1 Annual Notice 2023-Smoke Free Campus, p.
+14; IIIB1 Annual Notice 2022-Smoke Free Campus, p.
+14; IIIB1 Board Policy 4215-Smoking on Campus).
+Facilities personnel use nontoxic sprays for pest control following the College's Integrated Pest-Management Plan per SB 394 and SB 1405, regulating pesticides and school sites which is required for the Early Learning Center and has been applied school-wide.
 Cleaning products have been switched to eco-friendly products campus wide to increase indoor air quality.
-The College takes all appropriate measures to monitor and maintain healthful air quality within classrooms and all other campus buildings.
+The College takes all appropriate measures to monitor and maintain healthy air quality within classrooms and all other campus buildings.
 All facilities are maintained to ensure proper working order of all gas, ventilation, refrigeration, and air circulation equipment.